X-lab-3D/GradPose/README.md

 ```
 gradPose example_pdb_folder
 ```
 The aligned proteins are automatically stored in the folder 'output'.
-Other folder name is possible using the -o option.
-This also works when you want to overwrite the current folder without creating a second folder.
+Using another folder name, or overwriting the current folder without creating a second is possible using the -o option.

 If the pdbs need to be aligned to a specific template:
 ```